laravel-mix/laravel-mix/docs/installation.md

 alert('hello world');
 ```

+Of course this is only a placeholder for your actual JavaScript code.

+### Step 4.
+Compile

-Of course this is only a placeholder.
-We're now ready to compile.
-Mix provides a command-line program called `mix` which triggers the necessary webpack build.
+We're now ready to bundle up our assets.
+Mix provides a command-line program called `mix` which triggers the appropriate webpack build.
 Give it a run now.

 ```
 npx mix